1. How do I log onto the Chemical Inventory found in EHS Assistant?

 1. What training do I need if I create (generate) or handle hazardous waste?

 Answer: You need to take Hazardous Waste Awareness training once per year.
-The initial class must be taken in person at EHS.
-Refresher training can be taken on-line.
+The initial class and Refresher training can be taken on-line.
 This training must be also be taken by all personnel who fill out a Hazardous Waste pickup form, fill out a Hazardous Waste label or work in a lab, shop or studio where hazardous waste is present.

 2. Does EHS provide containers for waste chemicals?